ruhulfbr/ruhulfbr/README.md

 <h3>Hi there 👋</h3>
-<p>I am a passionate and experienced software engineer with over 5+ years of expertise with well-developed skills in web technologies and system development, and an unapologetic user-focused philosophy.
-Currently, I am proudly serving as a Senior Software Engineer at a reputable local software company.
+<p>I am a passionate and experienced software engineer with over 5+ years of expertise well-developed skills in web technologies and system development, and an unapologetic user-focused philosophy.
+I am proudly serving as a Senior Software Engineer at a reputable local software company, Vivasoft Limited.
 I have developed several web applications and services.
 To work in a friendly and cooperative environment where I can express my creativity and sharpen my technical skills will lead me to become a professional engineer.</p>

 <br><p align="left">
     <img src="https://komarev.com/ghpvc/?username=ruhulfbr&label=Profile%20views&color=0e75b6&style=flat" alt="ruhulfbr" />